 - 1. Shorten the chain assemblies in accordance with the relevant "Chain Shortening Instructions" - 2.
-Position the Sidelifter 300-500mm from the side of the container on the ground with the ends parallel. - 3.
-Fully extend the stabiliser legs and place the feet on the ground.
+Park the Sidelifter away from (see table above) and parallel to the side of the container on the ground with the container ends level with each other.

+- 3. Fully extend the stabiliser legs and place the feet on the ground.
 Packing needs to be placed under the feet in soft or doubtful ground. - 4.
-Connect the lifting chains. - 5.
-Gently lift the container as it may swing a little when first lifted.
-Once the container is lifted and is stable, move it in across the top of the container on the ground towards the Sidelifter.

-- 6. Bring the lifted container in towards the Sidelifter until it is just clear of the container under it.
-Start to lower and manoeuvre the container towards the Sidelifter until it is just above the twistlocks.
-Be very careful not to allow the container to move over the offside/non lift side. - 7.
-Once the container is back on the twist locks it will be necessary to completely lower the top arms and then the bottom arms, to get the container to sit on the twist locks.
-This will also help to keep the weight on the stabilizer legs. - 8.
-Stow the cranes and the stabilisers.
+Connect the lifting chains using a ladder to reach up to attach the lugs to the container.
+Do not walk on the crane arms or legs! - 5.
+Lift the container no more than 150mm (6 inches) above the container on the ground.
+Lift it gently as it may swing a little when first lifted.
+Once the container is lifted and is stable, move it towards the Sidelifter across the top of the container on the ground. - 6.
+Bring the lifted container in towards the Sidelifter until it is just clear of the container under it.
+Manoeuvre the container over the twistlocks on the Sidelifter.
+BE VERY CAREFUL NOT TO ALLOW THE CONTAINER TO MOVE OVER THE OFFSIDE/NON LIFT SIDE. - 7.
+Once the container is above the twist locks, completely lower the top arms and then the bottom arms, to sit the container on the twist locks. - 8.
+Remove and unshorten the lifting chains. - 9.
+Return the stabiliser legs to the stowed position.
+It is also good practice to fully stow cranes when transporting containers between facilities - 10.
+Let the powerpack engine idle for at least 1 minute to allow it to cool down gradually. - 11.
+Stop the engine, turn the key off and stow the controls.
+With cable remotes avoid twisting and knotting the cable.

-The Sidelifter is ready to be moved and the container can be removed as per procedure for unloading a container from the Sidelifter to the ground.
+The Sidelifter is ready to be transported or the container can be removed as per procedure for unloading a container from the Sidelifter to the ground.

-Chain Shortening Chain Shortening Instructions 20mm Chain
+Chain Shortening Instructions 20mm Chain - SB450

-Counting the link that is attached to the hammerlock, place the appropriate link in the slot provided in the 'chain shortener'.
-Check all four chains are equally shortened before lifting the container.
+Counting the link that is attached to the hammerlock, place link 14 in the slot provided in the chain shortener.